-Usability Testing has been around for some time and is seen as one of the main components in User-Centered Design.
+Usability Testing has been around for some time and is seen as one of the main components in User-Centred Design.
 It is a useful technique that allows designers and developers to identify pain-points and Usability issues at an early stage, and thus lets them be resolved before it damages reputation or becomes too costly to do so too much.
 One of the early adopters of Usability Testing was Apple.
-In this blog post I am going to examine their relationship with it based on their design guidelines from 1982.
+In this blog post I am going to examine their relationship with it based on their Design guidelines from 1982.

 The Apple document starts with User personas.
 It is difficult to design a great User Experience for a product if you don’t know who your User is.
 To quote the document: